Today’s lesson is on healing foods.

 - 1 (4 ounce) can chopped green chiles, drained

 - 1 (10 ounce) can red enchilada sauce – I recommend going with an authentic Mexican brand

 - 3/4 cup shredded white cheese (I used Raclette – random, I know, but it’s what I had on hand, and it ended up being delicious!)

 - cilantro and crumbled Cotija cheese for topping

-- Bake at 400° for 20-30 minutes.
-While corn is baking, toss the chicken in the remaining 1 tablespoon taco seasoning.
+- While corn is baking, toss the chicken in the remaining 1 tablespoon taco seasoning.
 When corn is done – it will be just barely set and golden brown – pierce entire surface liberally with a fork (it might stick a little bit to the fork).
 Pour enchilada sauce over top.
 Top with chicken; sprinkle with cheese.
 Bake at 400° for 15 minutes or until cheese melts.
 Remove from oven; let stand 5 minutes.
 Cut into 8 pieces; top each serving with cilantro and Cotija cheese.

 May the healing powers be with you as you pull this out of the oven tonight.